AmberMiller15/DV-Proj-2023/README.md

 ## Approach
 ### Data Sources
-We plan to use National Highway Trafffic Safety Administration's (NHTSA) 2019 Crash Report Sampling System (CRSS).
+We used National Highway Trafffic Safety Administration's (NHTSA) 2019 Crash Report Sampling System (CRSS).
 The CRSS is a sample of police-reported crashes that include: motor vehicles, pedestrians, and even cyclists.
 This data is sampled from roughly 5-6 million police reports from 60 different geographic areas across the United States. (https://www.nhtsa.gov/crash-data-systems/crash-report-sampling-system)

 ### Database Structure